szgaljic/f6/content/docs/foundations/dependency.md

 This foundational aspect is about **understanding the core identity of your solution**: _what makes it unique and mission-critical?_ This identity informs decisions about ownership versus reliance.

-Each trade-off requires deep consideration—relying on third-party solutions can accelerate development and offload complexity but introduces risks, such as vendor lock-in, dependency vulnerabilities, or misalignment with future needs.
+Each decision requires deep consideration—relying on third-party solutions can accelerate development and offload complexity but introduces risks, such as vendor lock-in, dependency vulnerabilities, or misalignment with future needs.

 Ultimately, **Dependency** challenges teams to think holistically about the ecosystem their software inhabits.